Chapter 5 – Political parties and candidates (08/2021)

 - At least one document must originate from a third party (i.e. it may not originate from the prospective candidate)

 If you are unable to determine if sufficient proof has been provided contact the FSN for assistance.

-All nomination forms submitted through the PESC will be accessible through the EC Connex – Nomination Module, and must undergo the detailed verification process within 48 hours of submission.
+All nomination forms submitted through PESC will be accessible through the EC Connex – Nomination Module, and must undergo the detailed verification process within 48 hours of submission.

 Nomination Submission Key

-The following steps must be followed to access the Nomination Submission Key:
+To access the Nomination Submission Key: